Weak Layer Overview

 Results naming

-For a given user-defined slip surface that intersects multiple weak layers, there will be several cases evaluated during Automatic Case Generation.
+For a given user-defined slip surface that intersects multiple weak layers, there will be several cases evaluated if Automatic Case Generation is selected.
 This will produce multiple slip surfaces, which if they converge, will show up in the Show All Surfaces interface with suffixes a, b, c, etc.

 If the base angle of a column, θ, exceeds the maximum allowable angle, θmax, then the slip surface will be discarded with Error -413.
 The default value of θmax is 80°, which can be changed via Project Settings > Advanced).